Matheus-Ei/Arch-Setup/readme.md

 - Efi: `mkfs.fat -F 32 /dev/efi-partition`
 - Root: `mkfs.ext4 /dev/root-partition`
 - Swap: `mkswap /dev/swap-partition`
-or just run the script `partitions.sh`

 ### Mount the disks
 And mount the disks with the following mounting table
 - Root: `mount /dev/root-partition /mnt`
 - Efi: `mount --mkdir /dev/efi-partition /mnt/boot`
 - Swap: `swapon /dev/swap-partition`
-or just run the script `partitions.sh`

 ### Install basic packages
 Install the packages to make just arch linux work by itself with this command
-- `pacstrap -K /mnt base linux linux-firmware neovim dhcpcd networkmanager grub efibootmgr git` we will install on the /mnt, where /root-partition is mounted or just run the script `base-packages-install.sh`
+- `pacstrap -K /mnt base linux linux-firmware neovim dhcpcd networkmanager grub efibootmgr git` we will install on the /mnt, where /root-partition is mounted

 ### Generating fstab
 Generate the fstab is important to the system know how mount the disks on the system boot